alex-w-hunt/CTF_Writeups/Hack The Box/Sauna.md

 SMB         10.10.10.175    445    SAUNA            SYSVOL          READ            Logon server share
 ```

-This ended up throwing me off and wasting a bunch of my time due to there being PoC exploit code written for this exact printer driver, found [here](https://www.pentagrid.ch/en/blog/local-privilege-escalation-in-ricoh-printer-drivers-for-windows-cve-2019-19363/).
+This ended up throwing me off and wasting a bunch of time due to there being PoC exploit code written for this exact printer driver, found [here](https://www.pentagrid.ch/en/blog/local-privilege-escalation-in-ricoh-printer-drivers-for-windows-cve-2019-19363/).
 Attempting to exploit this manually and with Metasploit however simply resulted in the code hanging and no privileged access.

 Finally, I returned to attempting some more manual enumeration of the machine.
 As part of common checks for clear-text credentials, I ran the following query to look for WinLogon credentials.
 ```